-Did you know the Grand Canyon is over 2 billion years old!
+Did you know the Grand Canyon is over 2 billion years old?

 While driving along Desert View Drive to the east entrance, stop to view the magnificent overlooks.
 This is another excellent opportunity for epic vistas, photos, and having a picnic.
 You might enjoy stopping at the Tusayan Museum and Ruin as well as the Desert View Watchtower closer to the east entrance.

 The best time of year to visit the Grand Canyon is spring and fall.
-Summers can be hot, and it does get snow in the winter occasionally.
+Summers can be insanely hot, and it does get snow in the winter occasionally.

-There are two (2) campgrounds plus the Trailer Village.
+There are two campgrounds plus the Trailer Village.
 Be sure to make reservations ahead of time at recreation.gov to secure a spot!

 If you have trouble finding reservations, check out the hotels in Williams, AZ.
 That is one of the nearest towns by the South Rim entrance.

-We wanted to share a few things to know before planning a one day visit to the South Rim of the Grand Canyon.
+We wanted to share a few things to know before planning a one-day visit to the South Rim of the Grand Canyon.

-Day Pack – we love this Osprey pack
+Day Pack – we love this Osprey pack!

-Comfortable hiking boots
+Comfortable hiking shoes or boots

 Women’s Oboz brand